Code-Institute-Submissions/Only-Hikers-MS1/README.md

 ## Features
 ### Existing Features
-This project consists of three pages.

-### Features found on all three:
+#### Features found on all three:
-* Headers are fixed across all devices and contain the logo with an anchor tag to the home page and the navbar has anchor tags to their corresponding pages.
+* Headers are sticky across all devices and contain the logo with an anchor tag to the home page and the navbar has anchor tags to their corresponding pages.
 * Headers on mobile devices contain the navbar in the form of a hamburger menu to use the screen space more efficiently.

 See below the difference between desktop and mobile view: